czbiohub-sf/sc2-illumina-pipeline/Readme.md

 ## Outputs

-Below is a non-exhaustive list of the outputs from the `call_consensus.nf` pipeline.
+Below is a non-exhaustive list of the outputs from the `main.nf` pipeline.

 ```
 ├── combined.fa